ArrowElectronics/Vital-Signs-Monitoring/adi_study_watch/nrf5_sdk_15.2.0/adi_study_watch/app/nRF52840_app/iar/README.txt

+The IAR project is maintained at the file location nrf5_sdk_15.2.0\adi_study_watch\app\nRF52840_app\iar\watchv4_nrf52840.eww But this maynot be upto date as it is a test project.
+This project uses IAR Toolchain for compilation: you need to install IAR 8.32.2 version to build the project.

+### IAR Project Options
+1. IAR Project free-rtos configuration(Debug) has Percipio tracealyser tool integrated.
+   It maybe removed before building.

 Steps to load & work with IAR project:

 1. Erase Watch's internal NOR Flash.
 Connect Watch via JLink cable to PC and execute the following command: